 About the program

-The 2020-21 Budget committed $25.1 million from 2020-21 to 2024-25 to the program.
-Under the initiative, approved higher education providers receive grant funding to develop and deliver pre-bachelor STEM courses to support women, in collaboration with industry partners, to study part-time while they continue their careers.
+The $25.1 million program (2020-21 to 2026-2027) provides grant funding to approved higher education providers to develop and deliver pre-bachelor STEM qualifications to support women to study part-time while they continue their careers.

-The program also helps to increase Australia’s STEM-skilled workforce by assisting industry partners to upskill their workers with job-relevant skills.
-Eligible employers may receive grant funds (up to $5,000 per employee, per year) to support employees’ participation in the program.
-These funds can be used to provide flexible work arrangements or to cover costs associated with study.
-Refer to the Frequently Asked Questions page for more information.
+Up to $5,000 per employee, per year, is also available for eligible employers to support employees’ participation in the program.
+These funds can be used to provide flexible work arrangements or to cover costs associated with study, tuition fees or other study-related expenses.

 There have been two application rounds to date – Round 1 in 2020 and Round 2 in 2022.
-A list of higher education providers participating in the program, including information on approved courses, are available.
+A list of approved higher education providers participating in the program, including information on approved courses, is available.

 More information about the program can be found in the Higher Education Support (Other Grants) Guidelines 2022, or the program’s Frequently Asked Questions page.